abradley2/brackets/README.md

 # Brackets
-A JavaScript library for managing round robin, single elimination, and double elimination tournaments
+A JavaScript library for managing round-robin, single-elimination and double-elimination tournaments